realXtend/tundra/README.md

 ### Windows

 For windows we support Visual Studio 2008 and 2010 build environments.
-Here are the quick steps for VC2008 after you have cloned the git repo.
-Same steps apply to VC2010, just with different batch scripts.
+Here are the quick steps for VS2008 after you have cloned the git repo.
+Same steps apply to VS2010, just with different batch scripts.

 1. Install [CMake]. (>= 2.8 is recommended)
 2. Run `win_update_deps_vs2008.bat` to acquire the prebuilt dependencies.
-3. Go through the `CMakeBuildConfigTemplate.txt` if you want to customise the build.
+3. Run `win_cmake_vs2008.bat`, this will generate a .sln solution file.
-4. Run `win_cmake_vs2008.bat`, this will generate a .sln solution file.
+4. If you want to customize the build, go through the `CMakeBuildConfig.txt` and run `win_cmake_vs2008.bat` again.
 5. Open the solution file with Visual Studio 2008 and build.

 See also `doc/build-windows.txt`